 We are very excited to finally be offering Scott’s Black Fig Tree!
 This is another excellent variety bred by Louisiana State University’s fig breeding program in the 1950’s and it is easily one of the most flavorful and delicious figs we’ve ever tasted, comparable to the best of the dark figs. Skin is dark purple to black with an intense red flesh.
 Figs ripen one main crop late in the season and require a fair amount of heat to ripen.
-This isn’t the most reliable one for Northwest gardeners, but placement in the proper microclimate will reward you with at least decent crops of incredibly tasty figs, otherwise a great choice for growers in the South.
+This isn’t the most reliable one for Northwest gardeners but placement in the proper microclimate will reward you with at least decent crops of incredibly tasty figs. Otherwise a great choice for growers in California or the South.

 Latin Name: Ficus carica

 Site and Soil: Figs do well in a variety of soils, but require at least 8 hours of sunlight during the growing season.

 Bloom Time: Flowers are not noticeable as they are inside the fig.

 Size at Maturity: 10-15 ft. in height, smaller with pruning.